Hubal

 In Arabian mythology, Hubal (هُبَل) was a god worshipped in pre-Islamic Arabia, notably by the Quraysh at the Kaaba in Mecca.
-The god's idol was a human figure believed to control acts of divination, which was performed by tossing arrows before the statue.
-The direction in which the arrows pointed answered questions asked of the idol.
+The god's icon was a human figure believed to control acts of divination, which was performed by tossing arrows before the statue.
+The direction in which the arrows pointed answered questions asked to Hubal.
 The specific powers and identity attributed to Hubal are equally unclear.

-Access to the idol was controlled by the Quraysh tribe.
-The idol's devotees fought against followers of the Islamic prophet Muhammad during the Battle of Badr in 624 AD.
-After Muhammad entered Mecca in 630, he destroyed the statue of Hubal from the Kaaba along with the idols of all the other pagan gods.
+Access to the temple of the icon was controlled by the Quraysh tribe.
+Hubal's devotees fought against followers of the Islamic prophet Muhammad during the Battle of Badr in 624 CE, and Battle of Uhud in 625 CE.
+After Muhammad entered Mecca in 630, he destroyed the statue of Hubal from the Kaaba along with the icons of all the other polytheistic gods.

-Hubal in Kaaba

-Hubal most prominently appeared at Mecca, where an image of him was worshipped at the Kaaba.
-According to Karen Armstrong, the sanctuary was dedicated to Hubal, who was worshipped as the greatest of the 360 idols the Kaaba contained, which probably represented the days of the year.